SubinHan/SquareLab_SPLTCoveragePlugin/README.md

-# Square Lab - SPLT Coverage
+# SQuaRe Lab - SPLT Coverage

 This project is for the coverage measurement in Software Product Line Testing for controlling the software variability.
 <br><br>